Sasit

-Sasit is a small town 90 kilometres north of Debre Birhan in central Ethiopia.
+Sasit is a small town in Ethiopia, Amhara state, close to 90 kilometres north of Debre Birhan.
 The town is known for its agricultural produce and historical sites.

 History

-Sasit was founded in 1938, by fascist Italians who tried to occupy Ethiopia for five years.
+Sasit was founded in 1938, by Fascist Italy following the Second Italo-Ethiopian war.

+2024 Airstrike

+On February 23, 2024, an Ethiopian drone struck a vehicle dropping off passengers near Sasit, leading to the deaths of 30 civilians, with 18 injured.

 Historical sites

-The historical sites in and around Sasit are the Andit Girar, a place where Ethiopian patriots founded their association to fight against Italian occupiers.
+The historical sites in and around Sasit are Andit Girar, a place where Ethiopian soldiers founded their association to fight against Italian occupiers.
 The Engidwahsa cave is also an area of interest in Sasit.
 This limestone cave was a shelter for local patriots who were fighting the occupiers.
 There are historical churches including the well known Nechgedel Beata, Dagmawi Tsion St. Mary's church and other monasteries.